-The academic monitoring committee is headed by the Head of Department of the School of Education who will be assisted by the programme co-ordinator and all focus area co-ordinators.
+The Teaching and Learning Committee is headed by the coordinator for the Teaching and Learning Committee who will be assisted by the School of Education programme coordinator and all focus area coordinators.

-9. INDICATIVE CONTENT
+INDICATIVE CONTENT

 NB: Students to read this section in conjunction with the relevant student guides.

 Core Subjects are Compulsory for all B Ed Students EDUCATION I (EDUC 101)